PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 - Improvement
 - Migration

-I will first focus on the bug fix Pull Request, since it’s the most common type there is, then detail the difference for improvement and migration PR.
+I will first focus on the bug fix Pull Request, since it’s the most common type there is, then detail the difference between a bug fix, an improvement and a migration PR.

 ### Requirements